piyushjainb/SwiftMock/README.md

 * May 2020: Minor changes
 * July 2021: Fix crash when setting multiple expectations
 * December 2023: Mocks now have a name, which is reported when an expectation fails
+* November 2025: Updated to Swift 6.0 with strict concurrency enabled

 I spent a while using fakes (test-doubles which implement a prototol and simply set various `methodWasCalled` flags), but this doesn't scale well.
 It's easy to forget to make assertions, especially if a new function is added to a protocol long after the protocol's fake was written.
 I've since migrated a lot of code to using this new Mock, and it's _amazing_ how many defects I've found.
 Mocks FTW!